 Clinical cases were identified through individual hospital coding departments according to ICD-9 & 10 codes.
 Research cases were identified differently depending on the study site, either using MedDRA codes or by hand searching research records from relevant clinical trials.

-Data collection forms were developed for each outcome and used uniformly across all study sites (see appendix for data collection forms and guidance for use).
+Data collection forms were developed for each outcome and used uniformly across all study sites (see Appendix for data collection forms and guidance for use).
 All investigators were from clinical backgrounds, either paediatric or obstetric, and underwent training to abstract data from test cases prior to using the data collection forms to abstract data from clinical or research records.
+Inter and intra-rater comparisons were made by conducting a review of the responses from an exercise of adjudication or mock cases and scenarios.

 Abstracted data was recorded on paper data collection forms.
 Fully anonymised data was then entered into password-protected REDcap database developed for this project(25, 26).
 A Brighton Collaboration level of diagnostic certainty was assigned to each abstracted case according to the GAIA case definitions; the site principal investigator verified the level of diagnostic certainty assigned to each case.
 Where initial data abstraction was performed by the principal investigator, another investigator verified the level of diagnostic certainty.
 Where there were discordances, a third investigator reviewed the case.